 Wide Toe Box:A toe box that is widest at the ends of the toes (where maximum width is required for optimal toe splay and foot health) and not simply wide at the ball of the foot.
 A truly foot-healthy shoe is wide at the ball of the foot and then continues to get even wider out toward the ends of the toes.
 Some conventional shoes may be sufficiently wide at the ball of the foot but then taper to a point at the ends of the toes, which can lead to a variety of foot problems.

-Zero Drop:An industry term that describes a completely flat sole from heel to toe.
+Zero Drop:A footwear industry term that describes a completely flat sole from heel to toe.
 Zero drop footwear allows the foot to rest and function on a level plane, encourages optimal foot and ankle stability, promotes balance, helps prevent overpronation, and allows the foot’s arches to function naturally.

 6. General Terms